quasarstream/python-ffmpeg-video-streaming/README.md

 Please **[file an issue](https://github.com/aminyazdanpanah/python-ffmpeg-video-streaming/issues)** or **[submit a pull request](https://github.com/aminyazdanpanah/python-ffmpeg-video-streaming/pulls)**.
 - Please see **[Contributing File](https://github.com/aminyazdanpanah/python-ffmpeg-video-streaming/blob/master/CONTRIBUTING.md)** for more information.
 - If you have any questions or you want to report a bug, please just **[file an issue](https://github.com/aminyazdanpanah/python-ffmpeg-video-streaming/issues)**
-- If you discover a security vulnerability within this package, please see **[SECURITY File](https://github.com/aminyazdanpanah/python-ffmpeg-video-streaming/blob/master/SECURITY.md)** for more information to help with that.
+- If you discover a security vulnerability within this package, please see **[SECURITY File](https://github.com/aminyazdanpanah/python-ffmpeg-video-streaming/blob/master/SECURITY.md)** for more information.

-**NOTE:** If you have any questions about this package or FFMpeg, please **DO NOT** send an email to me or submit the contact form on my website.
-Emails related to these issues **will be ignored**.
+**NOTE:** If you have any questions about this package or FFmpeg, please **DO NOT** send an email to me (or submit the contact form on my website).
+Emails regarding these issues **will be ignored**.

 ## Credits
 - **[Amin Yazdanpanah](https://www.aminyazdanpanah.com/?u=github.com/aminyazdanpanah/python-ffmpeg-video-streaming)**